Jewel

 BirthdayMay 23, 1974

-BiographyJewel Kilcher (born May 23, 1974), mononymously known as Jewel, is an American singer-songwriter.
+BiographyJewel Kilcher (born Juel Kilcher on May 23, 1974), mononymously known as Jewel, is an American singer-songwriter.
 She has been nominated for four Grammy Awards and has sold over 30 million albums worldwide as of 2024.

 Jewel was raised near Homer, Alaska, where she grew up singing and yodeling as a musical duo with her father, Atz Kilcher, a local musician.
 At age fifteen, she received a partial scholarship to the Interlochen Arts Academy in Michigan, where she studied operatic voice.
 After graduating, she began writing and performing at clubs and coffeehouses in San Diego, California.
-Based on local media attention, she was offered a recording contract with Atlantic Records, which released her debut album Pieces of You in 1995.
+Based on local media attention, she was signed by Atlantic Records in 1993, which released her debut album Pieces of You two years later.
 One of the best-selling debut albums of all time, it went 12-times platinum.
 The debut single from the album, "Who Will Save Your Soul", peaked at number 11 on the Billboard Hot 100.
 Singles "You Were Meant for Me" and "Foolish Games" reached number two on the Hot 100, and were listed on Billboard's 1997 year-end singles chart, as well as Billboard's 1998 year-end singles chart.

 Jewel's sophomore effort, Spirit, was released in 1998, followed by This Way (2001).
 In 2003, she released 0304, which marked a departure from her previous folk-oriented records, featuring electronic arrangements and elements of dance-pop.
 In 2008, she released Perfectly Clear, her first country album, which debuted atop Billboard's Top Country Albums chart and featured three singles, "Stronger Woman", "I Do", and "'Til It Feels Like Cheating".
 In 2009, Jewel released her first independent album, Lullaby.

-In 1998, Jewel released a collection of poetry, and the following year appeared in a supporting role in Ang Lee's Western film Ride with the Devil (1999) which earned her critical acclaim.
+In 1998, Jewel released a collection of poetry, and in the following year, she appeared in a supporting role in Ang Lee's Western film Ride with the Devil (1999) which earned her critical acclaim.
 In 2021, she won the sixth season of The Masked Singer as the Queen of Hearts.

 Biography from the Wikipedia article Jewel (singer).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.